No matter how exciting a customer finds your SaaS product, one of the first things they want to know is, “How much does it cost?”

 A more common type of flat-rate pricing involves offering several different pricing tiers.
 The higher-priced tiers offer more features or resources than the lower tiers.
 Each tier costs the same amount every month or year.

-Some SaaS service providers charge based on how many users will be on your account.
+Seat-based pricing, charging per user, is one of the most established SaaS pricing models.
 This is often combined with a tiered system.
 For example, the lower tier charges $20 per month per user, while the higher tier charges $40 per month per user.

 You don’t have to stick to just one pricing type.
 There’s an endless variety of hybrid plans you can create to suit your organization’s needs.